 Construction employees working on a site are reaching the completion deadline.
 They thus work day in and day out.
-An employee suffers from ligament tear in the muscle.
-He ends up missing weeks of work and needs medical care and lost wages all of which would be Covered by the Workers’ Compensation Insurance.
+An employee suffers from a ligament tear in the muscle.
+He ends up missing weeks of work and needs medical care and has lost wages all of which would be covered by the Workers’ Compensation Insurance.

-Testing professional and researchers are required to be surrounded by the several harmful chemicals.
+Testing professional and researchers are required to be surrounded by several harmful chemicals.
 In case of a chemical spill, the employee may suffer from severe burns and rashes.
-Employees who are exposed to harmful environments require safety masks and body suits, helmets, gloves and goggles.
-The employer is required to pay for the employee’s hospital visits and medical expenses.
-The insurance covers the amounts when the bills are produced.
+Employees who are exposed to harmful environments require safety masks and body suits, helmets, gloves, and goggles.
+The employer would be required to pay for the injured employee’s hospital visits and medical expenses, this insurance covers these.

 A majority of the slip and fall claims at workplaces happen on wet floors and snowy walkways.
 When an employee falls on the wet floor and injures them self, they may sue the employer because the floors should not have been wet during work hours.
-The workers’ compensation insurance covers employer for the attorney fees, court cost and judgement if awarded.
+The employers liability included with the workers’ compensation insurance covers the employer for the attorney fees, court cost and judgement if awarded.

 Read up about the overview of workers’ compensation insurance on our website.
 Contact us by phone or email for more queries.
 We patch you up with a suitable insurance provider on our platform.
 We understand your needs as a business owner and provide you with a platform to browse from some of the best insurance deals.